SpockBauru/TranslationTools_Illusion/README.md

   Read the translations repository folder and make a file clean to release.
 The release file will have:

   1) Cleaned all empty and commented lines in RedirectedResources (if it exist).
 If a file only has empty or commented lines it will be ignored.
   2) Folders RedirectedResources, Text and Texture will be zipped (if they exist).
   3) readme, license and config folder.

+  HOW TO USE

+  Drag and drop the GitHub project folder on "ReleaseToolHS2.exe".

   **IMPORTANT:** The file `config\ AutoTranslatorConfig.ini` must have the Language key configured correctly.